 This House of Commons Library Briefing Paper provides an overview of policy on the Pupil Premium since its introduction in 2011, including funding levels, eligibility criteria, and accountability.Jump to full report >>

 The Pupil Premium Grant is paid as a separate grant to the Dedicated Schools Grant (the main source of revenue funding for schools).
-As such, it is for the most part unaffected by the introduction of a National Funding Formula for schools.
-However, the National Funding Formula will not include a looked-after-children factor; instead, all school funding for looked-after and previously looked-after children will be targeted through the Pupil Premium Plus.
-As a result of the change, the Pupil Premium Plus rate will increase to £2,300 per eligible pupil from 2018-19.
+As such, it is generally unaffected by the introduction of a National Funding Formula for schools.
+However, the National Funding Formula does not include a looked-after-children factor; instead, since the introduction of the formula in 2018‑19 all additional school funding for looked-after and previously looked-after children has been targeted through the Pupil Premium Plus.
+As a result of the change, the Pupil Premium Plus rate increased to £2,300 per eligible pupil from 2018-19.